joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Single Reponsibility Principle.md

 #SOLID

-Single responibility principle states that, for every self-containes unit of code (like class) there should be one an
+Single responibility principle states that, for every self-containes unit of code (like class) there should be one and only one reason to change

+Class should be responsible for only one specific functionality